 The turn against the culture of free speech is metastasizing to the point that even some self-described progressives cannot ignore it.
 “The free-speech problem in our law schools isn’t just about administrators, and they can’t solve the problem by themselves,” writes legal blogger and Yale Law grad David Lat.
 “The problem goes much deeper and is rooted in the mindset of students—and by this, I don’t mean any particular class of students, since they all eventually graduate, but law students more generally in the year 2022.”

-John Zmirak (a likable Yale Law School graduate) wasn’t too far off the mark when he observed, “even discussion of free speech in principle invites violence and chaos.”
+Former Yale undergraduate John Zmirak wasn’t too far off the mark when he observed, “even discussion of free speech in principle invites violence and chaos.”

 Blackballing New Haven